hblasins/iterSpEst/Readme.txt

 such as the image convolution.
 Some of the test scripts use the cvx toolbox, which can be downloaded from: http://cvxr.com

+Certain scripts from the ISET scripts directory require the Image Systems Engineering Toolbox.
+They are provided for reference, since all their outputs are provided in the Data directory.

+Some scripts take advantage of the parallel processing toolbox, but they be trivially adapted to single thread execution.

 3. Directory structure
 ----------------------
-This root directory constains three subdirectories

 a.
 Data
-The data directory has example image data and camera model needed to run the algorithm.
+The data directory has example image data used as inputs to the algorithms.

 b.
+Figures
+This directory contains the scripts used to generate the figures from the paper.
+You will need to generate the result files first.

-Figures and Results
+c.
+Results
-These sub-directories are initially empty, and are populated by running appropriate scripts.
-The Results directory will contain calculation results and the Figures directory will store .eps files with figures used in the paper.
+The Results directory will contain calculation results that will be produced by the s_analyzeXXX.m scripts from the root directory.

+d.
+ISET scripts
+A directory containing ISET camera simulation scripts.
+If you have an ISET licence you can run those scripts to re-create some of the data in the Data directory.

+e.
+Parameters
+A directory containing various parameters such as illuminant SPDs, Macbeth chart reflectances etc.

+e.
+Utilities
+A variety of functions used throughout this project.

 4. Scripts
 ----------